vaishwarya96/MAPLE-uncertainty-estimation/README.md

 # MAPLE

-Code for Self-Supervised Gaussian Regularization of Deep Classifiers for Mahalanobis-Distance-Based Uncertainty Estimation
+Code for "Gaussian Latent Representations for Uncertainty Estimation Using Mahalanobis Distance in Deep Classifiers", ICCV Workshop 2023.

 ## Dataset